 Vorarlberg born Oliver Lins has been drawn to the Bauhaus movement early on.
-The result is this impressive photographic project about the special Bauhaus period, it’s architecture and symbols … tbc
+The result is this impressive photographic project about the special Bauhaus period, it’s architecture and symbols … to be continued.

 Photographing urban typography is a passion of Oliver Lins.
 Luckily he shares his findings with us via his agency blogs www.olex.org/news, www.olex.org/blog.
 We talked to the Berlin based creative to find out more about his motivations.